jiayuebao/Coursera/README.md

 # Exercise
-No big projects.
 Just for exercise.
+Start from doing the Princeton Algorithm projects at Coursera.